emtiyaz/vadam/pytorch/vogn_code/README.md

-# PyTorch implementation of Bayesian neural network experiments on VOGN.
+# PyTorch implementation of Bayesian neural network experiments for VOGN.

-This directory contains the PyTorch implementation of the Bayesian neural network experiments on the VOGN convergence results in the paper.
+This directory contains the PyTorch implementation of the Bayesian neural network experiments for the VOGN convergence results in the paper.

 ## Requirements
 The experiment was performed using Python 3.5.2 with the following Python packages: